Coping With Epilepsy Epilepsy Research Program

 They don't do general anastethia for adults usually..

-But for kiddos they do- I don't think that the meds they gave him would make his seizure worse- but if you want to know for sure- ask your neurologist/doctor and see if its a possibility..
+But for kiddos they do- I don't think that the meds they gave him would make his seizure worse- but if you want to know for sure- ask your neuro/doctor and see if its a possibility..

 Hope the MRI will help-